mihalea/bitwarden-pyro/README.md

 ### Section: autotype
 - `autotype.select_window`: Whether to show the window picker before the autotyping procedure
 - `autotype.slop_args`: Arguments used to launch slop as window picker used to style the selection
+- `autotype.start_delay`: Time delay in seconds before starting the autotype procedure, allowing the window manager to refocus the window
+- `autotype.tab_delay`: Time delay in seconds before and after the Tab key, when auto typing both username and password
+- `autotype.delay_notification`: Show notification letting the user know the value of autotype.start_delay, before starting the delay

 ### Section: keyboard
 - `keyboard.{action}`: Keybind settings for all available actions and modes